rsvim/rsvim.github.io/docs/api_references/10__global/interfaces/GlobalThis.md

 </td>
 <td>

-The ID which identifies the timer.
+The ID (integer) which identifies the timer.

 </td>
 </tr>